doitintl/easyeks/docs/ADRs.md

       * Likely on specific pinned versions (plural) that are known to work with EKS Blueprints.
       * Need to figure out how to keep team members using consistent versions
     * CDK offers a GitOps Deployment solution as an answer to the problems introduced by adoption cdk
       * cdk makes it (relatively easy) to bootstrap an AWS Code Commit and Code Pipeline based GitOps solution.
+      * cdk can be finicky about changes, so it's useful to have optimial feedback loop
       * Their solution only trades problems.
 Solves 1 in exchange for others.
         A non-starter for me is GitOps hurts observability and feedback loop.